liudonghua123/regshot/trunk/files/readme.txt

 Do not compare shots saved with different "UseLongRegHead" option!

 (12) New to 1.8.3 (beta):
-Regshot hive's structure is sligtly changed in this version, so old hive cannot load into this version 182to183.exe  can make transfers from old hive to new hiv. x64 build is added ,try it on 64bit windows.
+Regshot hive's structure is slightly changed in this version, so old hive cannot load into this version.
+182to183.exe can make transfers from old hive to new one. x64 build is added, try it on 64bit Windows.

 -----------------
 Thanks: